lunarphp/lunar/docs/core/upgrading.md

 Lunar currently provides bug fixes and security updates for only the latest minor release, e.g. `0.8`.

+## [Unreleased]

+## High Impact

+### Shipping methods availability

+Shipping methods are now associated to Customer Groups.
+If you are using the shipping addon then you should ensure that all your shipping methods are associated to the correct customer groups.

 ## 1.0.0-alpha.34

 ### Medium Impact